 Business accounts still have their virtues, though.
 Like business credit cards, business checking and savings accounts tend to offer certain features geared specifically to the needs of corporations.
 Having a business checking account, whether you supplement it with a personal account or not, also simplifies tax preparation and affords you certain legal protections.

-In order to help you find the best accounts for your needs, WalletHub compared more than 200 business bank accounts and identified not only the best overall business bank accounts, but also those with the highest interest rates, the best rewards and the lowest fees.
+In order to help you find the best accounts for your needs, WalletHub compared nearly 200 business bank accounts as well as 450 personal accounts and identified not only the best overall bank accounts for business in 2015, but also those with the highest interest rates, the best rewards and the lowest fees.
 You can find our picks below.

-We chose this account because it offers the strong combination of a 0.76% interest rate (assuming you make 10 debit transactions a month and enroll in electronic billing), a low monthly fee of $10 which can be avoided by getting both a Lake City credit card and merchant services account, and no fees for online bill pay or your first 150 account transactions per month.
+We chose this account because it offers the strong combination of a 0.76% interest rate (assuming you make 10 debit transactions a month and enroll in electronic billing) on balances up to $50,000 and 0.36% thereafter, a low monthly fee of $10 which can be avoided by getting both a Lake City credit card and merchant services account, and no fees for your first 150 account transactions per month.

-(Membership Required) If you live, work, worship or attend school in Suffolk County, NY you qualify for membership in the Bethpage Federal Credit Union and can therefore take advantage of this account’s $0 monthly fee, lack of a deposit limit (most relevant for cash-based businesses), unlimited free transactions, and a 0.4% APY on balances up to $50,000.
+(Membership Required) If you live, work, worship or attend school in Suffolk County, NY you qualify for membership in the Bethpage Federal Credit Union and can therefore take advantage of this account’s $0 monthly fee, lack of a deposit limit (most relevant for cash-based businesses), unlimited free transactions, and a 0.4% APY on all balances.

 With no monthly fee as long as you maintain a $1,000 minimum balance ($8 otherwise), this account doesn’t have to take money from you.
 It does, however, give a bit back.
 Account holders get points equivalent to as much as 0.56% cash back on their debit card purchases.
 Of course, if you’re looking to maximize your rewards on everyday spending, credit cards offer far superior terms.
 Some of the best business credit cards offer a full 2% cash back on all transactions.